 As a final note, I would like to point out another way of playing with the Agent app to execute EVM scripts.
 With the awesome new CLI v7 release all the inner logic has been decoupled into a separate package called

-@aragon/toolkit that you can import and use inside your project to do all sorts of fancy stuff, like in this example.
+@aragon/toolkit that you can import and use inside your project to do all sorts of fancy stuff, like in these examples.